 The Company is dedicated to providing a full range of services and solutions across technology needs in finance.
 In recent years, we have both one of the largest IBM mainframe teams, and the largest VisionPLUS team in China, providing both development and implementation of core banking, credit card, online and e-commerce systems, as well as expertise across technology stacks including J2EE, .Net, C, C++ and mobile.
 We are ISO9001:2008 and CMMI 5 certified, and have been granted certificates of recognition by the Shanghai government, including Enterprise Software Certification, High-tech Enterprise, Little Giant Company for Science and Technology and Professional Talent Development Training Camp.
 In addition, the Company was recognized as one of the recipients of 2017 IDC China Top 25 FinTech Pioneers during the award ceremony spearheaded by IDC on August 25, 2017.
+The Company has also received the 2018 Fintech Brand Leadership Award at the China Finance Summit Winter Forum on November 30, 2018, in Beijing, China.

 Our operations are primarily based in China, where we derive a substantial portion of our revenues.
-For the years ended June 30, 2018, 2017 and 2016, our revenues were \$48.9 million, \$31.4 million and \$29.0 million, respectively.
-Revenues generated outside of China were approximately \$1.7 million, \$0.5 million and Nil for fiscal 2018, 2017 and 2016, respectively.
-In fiscal 2018, 2017 and 2016, we had a net income of \$2.7 million, \$2.2 million and \$1.8 million, respectively.
-Our total assets as of June 30, 2018 were \$30.9 million of which cash and cash equivalent amounted to \$9.7 million.
-Our total liabilities as of June 30, 2018 were \$12.8 million.
+For the years ended June 30, 2019, 2018 and 2017, our revenues were \$64.9 million, \$48.9 million and \$31.4 million, respectively.
+Revenues generated outside of China were approximately \$4.5 million, \$1.7 million and \$0.5 million for fiscal 2019, 2018 and 2017, respectively.
+We had a net loss of \$3.4 million in fiscal 2019, and a net income of \$2.7 million and \$2.2 million in fiscal 2018 and 2017, respectively.
+We had a non-GAAP net income of \$3.6 million in fiscal 2019.
+Our total assets as of June 30, 2019 were \$32.7 million of which cash and cash equivalent amounted to \$6.6 million.
+Our total liabilities as of June 30, 2019 were \$11.3 million.